Trademark Registration in New Zealand. Register your trademark name, slogan, or logo today

 Trademark Law in New Zealand

 New Zealand is a part of the Paris Convention, the World Intellectual Property Organization (WIPO).
-According to the New Zealand trademark law, there is a Trade-Related Aspects of Intellectual Property (TRIPs) Agreement, Hague Convention Abolishing the Requirement of Legalization for Foreign Documents, Madrid Agreement for the Repression of False or Deceptive Indications of Source on Goods, and Madrid Protocol.
+According to the New Zealand trademark law, there is a Trade-Related Aspects of Intellectual Property (TRIPs) Agreement, Hague Convention Abolishing the Requirement of Legalization for Foreign Documents, Madrid Agreement for the Repression of False or Deceptive Indications of Source on Goods, and the Madrid Protocol.
 In New Zealand law there should be a clear illustration of the mark and the goods/services and Id and address proof of applicant is a must.
-New Zealand follows 3 types of trademark i reference to their laws and regulations i.e. collective trademarks, certification trademarks, and series trademarks are registrable in New Zealand.
+New Zealand follows 3 types of trademark I reference to their laws and regulations i.e. collective trademarks, certification trademarks, and series trademarks are registrable in New Zealand.
 There are 12 months for responding to the first examination report, with further time allowed for succeeding examination reports.
 The Commissioner must neglect prior marks cited against an application if the approval of the prior mark’s proprietor has been received.
 Once a trademark application has been accepted it is published for opposition purposes in the Official Journal.
 An opposition can be filed within 3 months of the publication date (extendable by 1 month if the extension is filed within three months).
 Trademarks can be removed on the ground of non-use if genuine use of the mark has not been made in trade in New Zealand for a constant period of 3 years after the date of application.

 Once registered trademarks are in power for an initial period of 10 years, and can be renewed for subsequent periods of 10 years at a time.

-The Trade Marks Act 2002 made the following notable changes: it added shape to the definition of sign, introduced multi-class applications, allowed for the division or merger of applications, allowed trademark applications to be assigned; it established a Maori Advisory Committee to advise the Commissioner on whether any applications or registrations are likely to be offensive to Maori; it removed the ability to register defensive trademarks and reduced the removal for non-use period from 5 years to 3 years.
+The Trade Marks Act 2002 made the following notable changes: it added shape to the definition of a sign, introduced multi-class applications, allowed for the division or merger of applications, allowed trademark applications to be assigned; it established a Maori Advisory Committee to advise the Commissioner on whether any applications or registrations are likely to be offensive to Maori; it removed the ability to register defensive trademarks and reduced the removal for non-use period from 5 years to 3 years.
 The registration term became 10-years from the filing date, and the subsequent renewal term for any renewals became 10 years.

 The Trade Marks Amendment Act 2011 revoked all registered licenses and provisions relating thereto.
 It also introduced provisions relating to the appointment, functions, and powers of enforcement officers, including the powers of entry, search, and seizure as part of measures to combat counterfeiting.

 In December 2012 several international treaties came into force in New Zealand.
-In particular: the Madrid Protocol; the Singapore Treaty (one 2-month extension of the time limit possible); and the Nice Classification – although New Zealand has classified according to the Nice Classification since 1941.
+In particular: the Madrid Protocol; the Singapore Treaty (one 2-month extension of the time limit possible); and the Nice Classification – although New Zealand has been classified according to the Nice Classification since 1941.
 Applicants can apply to convert to the current version.

 Trade Marks Act 2002 (reprint as at 27 July 2017) (2017)- The main reason for the commencement of this act was Trademarks, Geographical Indications, Trade Names, Enforcement of IP and Related laws and IP Regulatory Body.

-Trade Marks Amendment Act 2011 (reprint as at 29 April 2013) (2013)- The main purpose for the commencement of this act was Trademarks, Enforcement of IP and Related Laws
+Trade Marks Amendment Act 2011 (reprint as at 29 April 2013) (2013)- The main purpose for the commencement of this act was Trademarks, Enforcement of IP, and Related Laws

 Trade Marks Amendment Act 1999 (1999)- The reason for commencing this act was The Amendment Act inserted sections 46A – 46M into the Trade Marks Act 1953 to provide for the registration of collective trademarks.